AddictUser15/UiPathReconActivity/readme.md

 2. UIPath Studio 2019.7.0
 3. UIPath Robot

+# Execution Instructions
+1. Configure the user email in the Activity
+2. Publish the activity
+3. Go to UIPath platform and run the job using the name ReconActivity

 # Scenerios Handled in the application

 ## XML and JSON interfile format comparison